What you will learn in this article:

 Reishi mushroom (Ganoderma Lucidum) is known as Ling Zhi in TCM and has been called the “queen of mushrooms.”

-Some other health benefits of Reishi include:
+Some other benefits of Reishi include:

-- Promoting sleep (animal study)
+- Supporting sleep (animal study)

-- Protecting the liver (study)
+- Supporting healthy liver function (study)

-- Anti-aging effects (study)
+- Supporting healthy anti-aging effects (study)

 Chaga mushroom (Inonotus obliquus) grows primarily on birch trees (but also ash and maple) in northern climates, such as Russia, Japan, northern Europe, and some northern states of the USA.
 Chaga is sometimes called the “king of mushrooms.”

-Some health benefits of Chaga include:
+Some benefits of Chaga include:

-- Energy and endurance (animal study)
+- Supports energy and endurance (animal study)

-- Boosts cognitive function (animal study)
+- Supports healthy cognitive function (animal study)

 Precautions: Chaga is high in oxalates, so keep this in mind if you suffer from kidney stones, vulvodynia, mast cell disorders, or other oxalate-related symptoms.
 Chaga is also a blood thinner and can help lower blood sugar levels.
 For that reason, it may not combine well with blood thinning medications like Warfarin or aspirin or with diabetes medications.
+Always speak to a trusted physician or other health care provider before adding new supplements, especially if you are pregnant, nursing, are currently ill, or take medications.

 Cordyceps is the name given to a whole collection (genus) of 750 different fungi which are native to South Asia, Europe, and North America.
 Cordyceps sinensis is the most studied.
 However, in 2007, the fungus widely known as Cordyceps sinensis was found to be unrelated to the other cordyceps species and so was reassigned to a news genus.
 It’s now officially known as Ophiocordyceps sinensis, but it’s still referred to as “cordyceps.”